calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 If a different range of years are desired, some simple editing of the first couple lines of the code will generate those years instead, if they are included in the NASA/NEX-GDDP or ECMWF/ERA5 datasets.

+Disclaimer: artificial intelligence (Chat-GPT) was used to help generate some of the code.

+However, the idea for the climate system and the methods of categorization, as far as they differ from the Koppen system, are entirely original.

-# The Dickinson Comprehensive Climate Classification System explained
+# The Dickinson Climate Classification explained

 This is a new climate classification inspired by the Koppen system.